sumit7195/admin_ui/README.md

 like:-
 1.  can delete the users
 2.  can Update the users
-3.  can delete users.
-4.  can delete multiple use
+3.  can delete multiple users
-5.  search user based on name, role, and email.
+4.  search user based on name, role, and email.

 Tech stack Used:-